 Legal Rights for Maritime Workers

 - Longshore and Harbor Workers’ Compensation Act.
-If you work in the port you probably qualify for compensation through the Longshore and Harbor Workers’ Compensation Act.
-This federal program provides a way for you to get money to cover medical expenses, lost wages, and other costs associated with getting better and getting back to work.
+If you work in the port, you probably qualify for compensation through the Longshore and Harbor Workers’ Compensation Act.
+This federal program provides a way to get money to cover medical expenses, lost wages, and other costs associated with getting better and getting back to work.

 Legal Resources in Oakland

 The whole process can be daunting, though, especially if you have never done this before.
 You have to figure out which law applies to you, how to file a claim, and how to avoid mistakes that could cost you, like missing the deadline for the statute of limitations.

-This is why an Oakland maritime lawyer can be your best friend in this situation.
+This is why an Oakland maritime lawyer can be your best friend.
 A lawyer that has studied and practiced maritime law is the expert who can guide you through the process and represent your best interests in an arbitration or trial.